Enhancing Program Repair with Specification Guidance and Intermediate Behavioral Signals: Approach

-{\bf Specification Validation and Selection}.
 Although LLMs show promising capability in proposing candidate specifications~\cite{nl2postcond}, {\em it remains necessary to verify whether these generated postconditions are consistent with the intended behavior and sufficiently~informative for debugging}.
-Therefore, the initial set $S'$ of postconditions produced earlier needs to be validated and filtered.
-To assess their quality, we introduce an $\alpha$-$\beta$ algorithm that approximates the consistency and completeness of candidate specifications by leveraging signals derived from existing test cases.
 Concretely, let $P = \{p_1, p_2, \ldots, p_m\}$ and $F = \{f_1, f_2, \ldots, f_l\}$ denote the sets of passing and failing test cases, respectively.
 Let $Q = \{q_1, q_2, \ldots, q_n\}$ denote the set of checkpoints within the buggy program proposed by LLMs.
 For each checkpoint $q_j$, we have an initial set of candidate LLM-generated postconditions $S'_j = \{s_{j1}, s_{j2}, \ldots, s_{jk}\}$.
 From these, we compute two signals $\alpha$ and $\beta$ to assess the quality of candidate conditions:

 \textbf{Consistency Signal ($\alpha$).} For each candidate specification $s_{jk}$ associated with checkpoint $q_j$, we approximate its consistency with the intended program behavior using the $\alpha$ signal computed over the passing test cases. {\em The consistency signal $\alpha$ of a postcondition $s_{jk}$ is defined as the probability that the specification holds when a passing test reaches the corresponding checkpoint}: